Interdisciplinary Studies in Social Sciences and Humanities (INSH)

 INSH 6406.
 Analyzing Complex Digitized Data.
 4 Hours.

 Introduces cutting-edge ways of structuring and analyzing complex data or digitized text-as-data using the open-source programming language Python.
 Scholars across multiple disciplines are finding themselves face-to-face with massive amounts of digitized data.
 In the humanities and social sciences, these data are often in the form of unstructured text and un- or under-structured data.
 Encourages students to think about novel ways they can apply these techniques to their own data and research questions and to apply the methods in their own research, whether it be in academia or in industry.

 Studies the use of social science quantitative techniques, emphasizing applications of value to public-sector analysts and scholars alike.
 Introduces probability and statistical analysis.
 Topics include measures of central tendency and dispersion, probability and probability distributions, sampling distributions and hypothesis testing, bivariate correlation, regression, and forecasting.
 Examines how to generate and interpret statistical analyses.

 Offers an integration course providing an opportunity for students on experiential placement to connect conceptual course material to experiential components.
-Students are expected to interact with students from other disciplines, to apply knowledge and skills across educational and experiential contexts, to connect experiential components to different disciplines and domains of knowledge, and to situate experiential components in the context of their own field and beyond.
-May be repeated once for up to 6 total credits.
+Students are expected to: interact with students from other disciplines, apply knowledge and skills across educational and experiential contexts; connect experiential components to different disciplines and domains of knowledge; and situate experiential components in the context of their own field and beyond.
+Requires department signature.

 INSH 6964.
 Co-op Work Experience.
 0 Hours.